wagglefoot/Target-Oxbridge-ML-workshop/README.md

-Target Oxbridge: Engineering Seminar for Summer Development Programm
+Target Oxbridge: Engineering Seminar for Summer Development Program
 =====================

 A Tutorial on Simple Machine Learning Methods